 Denis Menke, who played 13 seasons in the big leagues, played a variety of infield positions.
 He had 841 games at shortstop, 420 at third base, 233 at second base, and 162 at first base.
 And he didn't just play back-up - at different times, he was his team's regular at each position.
 As a hitter, he had 101 major league home runs, playing largely during the second dead-ball era.

 Menke was born in Bancroft, IA, and attended Bancroft High School.
-He signed with the Milwaukee Braves as a free agent in 1958 and played in their minor league system from 1958-62.
-Most notably, he hit .336 with 28 home runs for Yakima in 1960.
+He signed with the Milwaukee Braves as a free agent in 1958 and played in their minor league system from 1958 to 1962. ost notably, he hit .336 with 28 home runs for the Yakima Bears in 1960.

-Denis broke into the majors in April 1962, and became a regular in 1963.
-With the 1964 Braves he had perhaps his best major league performance, putting up an OBP of .368 and also slugging .479 while serving as the regular shortstop on a Braves team that won 88 games.
-Denis' 20 home runs were almost as many as the 24 hit by the 30-year-old Hank Aaron or the 23 hit by the 32-year-old Eddie Mathews, and Denis accomplished the 20 home runs in fewer plate appearances than either Aaron or Mathews.
+Denis broke into the majors in April of 1962, and became a regular in 1963.
+With the Braves in 1964 he had perhaps his best major league performance, putting up an OBP of .368 and also slugging .479 while serving as the regular shortstop on a Braves team that won 88 games.
+Denis' 20 home runs were almost as many as the 24 hit by the 30-year-old Hank Aaron or the 23 hit by the 32-year-old Eddie Mathews, and Denis amassed the 20 home runs in fewer plate appearances than either Aaron or Mathews.

-On May 4, 1969 Denis Menke, playing shortstop for the Astros, particiapted in 5 double plays in a 9 inning game.
-This is the all time major league record for double plays in a nine inning game by a shortstop (held by many others).
-The visiting Giants grounded into double plays to end the 1st, 3rd, 7th and 9th innings.
+On May 4, 1969 Denis Menke, playing shortstop for the Astros, particiapted in 5 double plays in a 9-inning game.
+This is the all-time major league record for double plays in a nine-inning game by a shortstop (shared with many others).
+The visiting San Francisco Giants grounded into double plays to end the 1st, 3rd, 7th and 9th innings.
 There were also ground ball double plays in the 4th, 5th and 8th.
 Dooley Womack was on the mound for the Astros for the first four double plays.
 Fred Gladding was pitching for the last three.
 Astros second baseman Joe Morgan also participated in 5 double plays.
 Astros first baseman Curt Blefary participated in all 7 double plays that the Astros turned that day.
-The Astros won the game 3-1.
+The Astros won the game, 3-1.

-After the 1971 season he was part of the famous trade that brought him, Joe Morgan and others to the Cincinnati Reds for Lee May and others.
-Manager Sparky Anderson used him as the third baseman as the Reds won their division in each of 1972-73.
+After the 1971 season he was part of the famous trade that brought him, Joe Morgan and others to the Cincinnati Reds for Lee May, Tommy Helms and others.
+Manager Sparky Anderson used him as the third baseman as the Reds won their division in each of 1972 and 1973.
 Denis appeared in the 1972 World Series.

 In 1973, Denis had an on-base percentage of .368, an astounding figure given his batting average of .191 (in 139 games!).
 In a mere 322 plate appearances he walked 69 times.
 For hitters with 100 games in a season, Menke has the highest OBP in history with a sub-.200 average.